Dogwaterzx/Ken_Blooket_Utilities/README.md

 ZasticBraydn for the Blooket UI

 Since I couldn't figure out how to code some of the Utilities, glizzz_y#0777 and Sean V#9999 were kind enough to let me use their scripts!

+# DISCLAIMER (IMPORTANT)

+Lately, blooket has been banning lots of people for using hacks.
+If you get banned while using any of my hacks, I will not take responsibilities.